wfjvdham/Rcourse/extra/tensorflow/tensorflow.md

 # 5D example: video -> weight, height, color, sample, time
 ```

 How does TensorFlow works?
-Dataflow
+Data flow
 ========================================================

 Creates a graph based on the model an executes the graph in an optimal way

-Deep Learing
+Deep Learning
 ========================================================

 - Go from input to output using several layers
 - A layer is a data transformation
-- Feature engenering is learned in stead of hard coded
+- Feature engineering is learned in stead of hard coded

 Because there are multiple layers the learning is called **deep**